 Chilled Water, DX (Expansion) Coils & Moisture Carryover

 Moisture carryover is present on DX or Chilled Water coils where dehumidification happens.
-Many people do not think it’s a problem.
-That is, until you have moisture running down duct work or spewing all over the inside of an air handler.
-After you’ve experienced that, you probably learned all of these rules regarding moisture carryover.
+Many people do not think it’s a problem…until you have moisture running down ductwork or spewing all over the inside of an air handler.
+If you’ve ever experienced that then you probably know all of these rules regarding moisture carryover.